You are here:

 Whatever the level of detail of your review, you should gather views and information from:

-- Your leadership team - at head office level and, if applicable, at regional or cluster level
+- Central team - at head office level and, if applicable, at regional or cluster level

 - People involved in delivering these capabilities, and those receiving them

-You should also take account of information from students and parents about how well things are working now, and what can be improved.
-They won’t have the level of insight to fill in the questionnaire, but you can consider their feedback from other sources you use to gather their views.
+You should also take account of information from pupils and parents about how well things are working now, and what you can improve.
+They won’t have the level of insight to fill in the questionnaire, but you can consider their feedback from other sources you use to gather their views - for example pupil or parent councils and surveys.

 Chris Kirk is a Director of CJK Associates Ltd, a boutique education consultancy which supports national, regional and local education organisations, including multi academy trusts.
 Chris specialises in facilitation, strategy and business planning.
 He has held leadership roles with PwC Consulting, GEMS Education (the world’s largest private school group), the Department for Education and the National College for School Leadership.
 Chris is currently part of the faculty for Ambition School Leadership’s programme for MAT CEOs.
 He is a Member of his local MAT, the Weydon Academy Trust.